alexnardini/FLAM3_for_SideFX_Houdini/presets/README.md

 FLAM3 for SideFX Houdini presets files.
-Add yours inside your own directory name.
+If you like, add yours inside your own directory name.